 What is sustainable packaging?

+Sustainable packaging does no harm to the planet or to people.
 Sustainable packaging does no harm to the planet in any phase of its life cycle.
 It should:

 - Come from recyclable, renewable sources – e.g. post-consumer recycled materials, materials not containing hazardous chemicals or carcinogens, and materials that are biodegradable.